larray-project/larray/README.rst

 Installing larray with all optional dependencies can be done with ::

-    conda install -c gdementen larrayenv
+    conda install -c larray-project larrayenv

-You can also first add the channel `gdementen` to your channel list ::
+You can also first add the channel `larray-project` to your channel list ::

-    conda config --add channels gdementen
+    conda config --add channels larray-project

 and then install larray (or larrayenv) as ::